Samsung/ONE/docs/runtime/core.md

 ## Modules

 Runtime Core has four modules.
-These are namespaces as well as directory names.
+These are namespaces as well as directory names in `/runtime/onert/core/src/`.

 - `ir`  stands for Intermediate Representation which contains Neural Network Graph data structures
 - `compiler` converts IR to executable format